thebravebasil/med-stock-check/README.md

 A simple, free inventory tracker built to help small clinics, school nurse offices, or community health stations keep track of medical supplies — gloves, bandages, wipes, and more — so nothing runs out unnoticed.

-Built as a student community-service project by **Mohammad Basil**.
+Built as a student community-service project by **[your name here]**.

 ## What it does

 - Add supply items with a category, quantity, and a "low stock" threshold
 - See each item's stock level at a glance with a fill-bar visual
 - Get an automatic **low stock** or **out of stock** badge
-- Search and filter by category
+- Search, filter by category, and sort (most urgent, name, quantity, or last restocked)
+- Add a short note to any item (e.g. "ask Dr. Lee before reordering")
+- Track when each item was **last restocked**, updated automatically when you add stock
+- **Export a shopping list as a CSV** of everything currently low or out of stock
+- Undo an accidental delete within a few seconds
+- Toggle **dark mode**
 - Works entirely in the browser — no account, no server, no patient data collected

 ## Why I built this